leilaicruz/Git4TUmembers_lesson/lesson_Git4TU_2.md

 git status
 ```

+> The **git status** command is often referred to as a “safe” command—in that it simply asks the repository for information to display and in no way affects the repository (like, say, creating a commit would).
+This means that you can and should run git status often.
+We recommend running it before running
+any other Git command.

 > This hidden folder represents the Git repository.
 Its job is to store everything related to your project, including all commits, the project history, configuration files, what have you.
 It also stores any specific Git configuration and settings that you might have enabled for this particular project.

 > Initialising (creating .git files) for every folder inside a repo is redundant and bad practice.

-> Git uses this special subdirectory to store all the information about the project, including all files and sub-directories located within the project’s directory.
-If we ever delete the .git subdirectory, we will lose the project’s history.
+>  If we ever delete the .git subdirectory, we will lose the project’s history.

 1st BREAK : 14:30-14:45